Smartest Dog Breeds: 15 Most Intelligent Dog Breeds

 Photo by KVNSBL on Pixabay

-The sturdy Rottweiler, like the papillon, has had enough time to grow his brain matter, with a history extending back to the Roman Empire.
+Like the papillon, the sturdy Rottweiler has had enough time to grow his brain matter, with a history extending back to the Roman Empire.

 The Rottie’s robust physique has made it a famous guard dog.

-However, it’s caring attitude and agile mind have also led to roles as therapy and service dogs.
+However, its caring attitude and agile mind have also led to roles as a therapist and service dog.
 Don’t let her size fool you: she’s got a lot going on.

 10. Australia Cattle Dog